ZepsiZola/ZInvisItemFrames/README.md

 - `zinvisitemframes.craft.item_frame` - Allow crafting invisible item frames
 - `zinvisitemframes.craft.glow_item_frame` - Allow crafting invisible glow item frames
 - `zinvisitemframes.admin` - Access to all plugin commands

+## Installation

+1. Download the latest version of ZInvisItemFrames from [Modrinth](https://modrinth.com/plugin/zInvisItemFrames/versions).
+2. Download the appropriate version of MCKotlin from [Modrinth](https://modrinth.com/plugin/mckotlin)
+3. Place the downloaded `.jar` files into your server's `plugins/` folder.
+4. Restart your server.
+5. Configure the plugin to your liking by editing the `.yml` files in the `plugins/ZInvisItemFrames/` folder.

 ## Configuration